American Express drops surcharge ban in settlement with merchants

-NEW YORK (Reuters) - American Express Co (AXP.N) has agreed to let merchants charge extra for transactions paid with the company’s credit and charge cards, in a legal settlement that its proponents said could change consumer spending habits.
+NEW YORK, Dec 19 (Reuters) - American Express Co has agreed to let merchants charge extra for transactions paid with the company’s credit and charge cards, in a legal settlement that its proponents said could change consumer spending habits.

 The settlement resolves two class actions filed by merchants that have been pending for several years.